albertocc/Less-Boring-New-Tab/README.md

 * Keep your notes and reminders.
 * Add your favorite images.
-* Choose a background color that matches your mood.
+* Pick a background color that matches your mood.
 * Check comfortably what day it's today.
 * Don´t worry about privacy.
 Everything is stored locally.